Dzhakhar/reactiveStorage/README.md

 ```

 # Usage
-1. Execute the command ```git clone https://github.com/Dzhakhar/react-npm-module-boilerplate.git .``` in your project's directory.
+1. Execute the command ```git clone https://github.com/Dzhakhar/react-npm-module-boilerplate.git .``` in your module's directory.
 2. Install all dependencies ```npm install```
 3. Change the ```package.json``` file and set your own description, version and name.
 4. Run webpack ``` webpack --watch --progress --colors ```